-Gregg specialises in complex commercial disputes with a focus on the energy, natural resources and aviation sectors.
+Gregg specialises in complex commercial disputes in the energy, natural resources, banking and aviation sectors.

-He has extensive experience of litigation – usually with a cross-border element – in the courts of England and other jurisdictions, as well as international arbitration under various institutional rules.
+He has extensive experience of heavyweight litigation, usually with a cross-border element, as well as international arbitration under various institutional rules.

-Gregg has a particular interest in group litigation and co-ordinates the firm's class action practice in London.
-He is a co-editor and author of Class Actions in England and Wales, published by Sweet & Maxwell.
+Gregg has a particular interest in group litigation.
+Prior to moving to Melbourne he led the firm's class action practice in London.
+He is a co-editor and author of the leading English practitioner text on class actions, Class Actions in England and Wales, published in 2018 by Sweet & Maxwell.

-Gregg also advises clients on competition disputes, as well as various forms of ADR including adjudication, expert determination and mediation.
-He is an accredited mediator with the Centre for Effective Dispute Resolution and was a member of the organising committee for the Global Pound Conference in London.
+Gregg is an accredited mediator with the Centre for Effective Dispute Resolution and was a member of the organising committee for the Global Pound Conference in London.

 Gregg's experience includes advising

-- advising BP, ENI, Repsol Sinopec and JX Nippon in Commercial Court proceedings under various gas sales agreements arising out of the prolonged shut-in of a North Sea field
+- BP, ENI, Repsol Sinopec and JX Nippon in English Commercial Court proceedings under various gas sales agreements arising out of the prolonged shut-in of a North Sea field

-- advising a multinational energy company in a successful application to stay Commercial Court proceedings for arbitration and related court proceedings in Germany relating to interests in oil assets in Central Asia
+- a multinational energy company in a successful application to stay English Commercial Court proceedings for arbitration and related court proceedings in Germany relating to interests in oil assets in Central Asia

 Gregg was educated at King's College London (LLB), Keble College, Oxford (BCL, MPhil) and Panthéon-Sorbonne, Paris (LLM).
-Prior to joining the firm, he practised at the bar for several years from King's Chambers in Manchester.
+Prior to joining the firm, he practised at the bar in England for several years.
+He became a partner in the firm’s London office in 2014 and moved to Melbourne in 2019.
+Gregg is admitted in Australia and England & Wales.
 He is fluent in French.